 Students will delve into the fundamental building blocks of music theory and will solidify their understanding of note reading, notation, clefs, meter signatures, key signatures, scales, intervals--and beyond!
 An introduction to sight-singing will also be included.
-This section is best suited for students who do not feel fully comfortable with concepts like: reading bass and treble clef, building major and minor scales, identifying key signatures, and performing meter signatures with something other than "4" in the denominator.
 No prior experience with music theory needed.

 The Collaborative Sound Recording Experience

 Instrumentalists and vocalists will collaborate to produce and record a song by the end of the week.
 Students will follow a predetermined song form developed by the instructor and be given the opportunity to contribute artistically throughout the recording process.